ZachWolpe/General-Purpose-Python-Argument-Reader/README.md

 # General Purpose Python Argument Reader
 ---

-An interface to instantiate an custom argument parser into any pyhton script - to transform any python script into a dynamic cli.
+An interface to instantiate a custom argument parser into any python script - to transform any python script into a dynamic cli.

 ## Example